posit-conf-2025/pkg-dev/github-actions-prompts.md

 ## libminer

-If you don't have your own package, but you did fork and clone libminer earlier today, you can **update** the GHA workflows in your fork, which need a refresh (they were configured a while ago).
+If you don't have your own package, but you did fork and clone libminer or stringb earlier today, you can **update or add ** GHA workflows in your fork.
+The libminer package has GHA workflows, but they are stale.
+The stringb package does not have GHA workflows yet.

+Recall these methods of getting the package source code on your computer:

+* `usethis::create_from_github("ateucher/libminer")` (recommended)
+* `usethis::use_course("ateucher/libminer")` (if you are not a Git/GitHub user)
+* `usethis::create_from_github("hadley/stringb")` (recommended)
+* `usethis::use_course("hadley/stringb")` (if you are not a Git/GitHub user)

 First, visit the Actions tab of your fork.
-You'll probably see a message like this:
+You might see a message like this:

 > Workflows aren’t being run on this forked repository
 >